MiniGameWorlds/AllMiniGames/wiki/PVP.md

 # PVP
 - Player vs Player
 - Type: `SoloBattle`
-- Available Bukkit: `Spigot` <!--  Write bukkit, If event of minigame is only available in specific bukkit-->
+- Bukkit: `Spigot` <!--  Write bukkit, If event of minigame is only available in specific bukkit-->
 - API Version: `LATEST`
-- Available Minecraft Versions: `1.14+`
+- Minecraft Versions: `1.14+`

 # How to play
 - Fight each other with given tools and forced health scale